Strauder v. West Virginia: Second appeal

 Arguments before the Supreme Court of Appeals of West Virginia took place June 27, 1876.
 Strauder's counsel raised 11 points of exception.
 The supreme court handed down its ruling on November 17, 1877, relying on the opinions of the Supreme Court of the United States in The Slaughter-House Cases and Bradwell v.
 Illinois to find the Fourteenth Amendment had not been "intended to protect the citizens of any State against unjust legislation by their own State."
-The Supreme Court consequently affirmed the trial court's denial of the motion to remove of the case to federal court as correct.
+The West Virginia supreme court consequently affirmed the trial court's denial of the motion to remove of the case to federal court as correct.
 Strauder's case was then sent back to the Circuit Court of Ohio County for resentencing, but held over until the April 1878 term.

 While awaiting resentencing, Strauder and his counsel appealed to the Supreme Court of the United States.
 On April 15, 1878, Chief Justice Morrison Waite granted a writ of error.
 The case was set for argument in the October 1879 term, and oral arguments were heard over October 20–21, 1879 along with the companion cases of Virginia v.
 Rives and Ex parte Virginia.
 Assisting Strauder's counsel in the arguments before the Supreme Court were U.S. Attorney General Charles Devens and former justice of the Supreme Court of Virginia Westel Willoughby.
 Arguing for the State of West Virginia were West Virginia Attorney General Robert White and special counsel James W. Green, a Virginia lawyer.